ASSESSMENTS

 This is a highly competitive application process with limited spaces.
 Meeting the minimum requirements does not guarantee selection to the assessment program.

-The TDM Exam results are valid for Practice Ready Ontario if the applicant passed within two years, regardless of where the exam was written.
-If it is more than two years, applicants are required to write the exam again.
+The TDM Exam results are valid for Practice Ready Ontario if the applicant passed within three years, regardless of where the exam was written.
+If it is more than three years, applicants are required to write the exam again.

 All requirements must be met at the time of application.
 These requirements are designed to ensure any applicant would be successful in making the transition to full practice in family medicine in Ontario.